about eight hundred words

 I’ve done a lot of writing in my life, producing songs, reviews, blog posts, articles and a book.
 My favorite form of writing, though, is the newspaper column.
 As both a reader and a writer, I love that these pieces can be read quickly, that they must have a fairly specific point and that they are accessibly written.
 But the most engaging part of a column (to me) is that one learns of a given writer's particular preoccupations not from reading any particular column, but from the accumulation of information that comes from continually reading that him or her week after week.

 Several years ago, when I was in graduate school, I got to write a political column for the student newspaper.
 I absolutely loved it, and have been looking for that rush ever since.
 I got tired of waiting for someone with a magazine or newspaper to offer me a column, so I gave one to myself by starting this site.

 The page’s title comes from the word count I did of some random column in the newspaper after I got the idea to put up the site.
-I have since discovered that this particular column must have been some sort of an anomaly, and that most opinion pieces are closer to one thousand words.
+I have since discovered that some columns are as short as seven hundred words and others range up to a thousand.
 But I liked the sound of eight hundred words, so I stuck with it.